Received Your Social Security COLA Letter in the Mail? Don't Lose It

 When will I receive my COLA letter?

 The Social Security Administration told CNET that it's sending out letters in the mail throughout the month of December.
 That means your notice could already be on the way or may have already arrived.
-We recommend checking your mailbox daily in case it arrives.
+We recommend checking your mailbox daily until it arrives.

 If you haven't received it yet, don't contact the Social Security office.
 The SSA recommends you wait until January before contacting it about the notice.